true-covfefe/url-shortener/README.md

 # Url-Shortener

 This service is used for shortening urls and when provided with the returned code, redirecting to the initial url.
-Spring Boot framework was used for developing the service, MongoDB was used the persistence layer, but using another database JPA-compliant would prove to be quite easy.
+Spring Boot framework was used for developing the service, MongoDB was used for the persistence layer, but using another database JPA-compliant would prove to be quite easy.
 Guava and Apache-Commons are other dependencies utilized.

 ##### How it works